 The required growth medium is a simple one, and can be made from fertilisers available in any large town.
-Contrary to some expectations, the volume of water required for this production is much less than for any other classical form of agricultural production.
-With its high productivity and the small amounts of spirulina required per person, the growing surfaces required are also very small.
+Contrary to some expectations, the volume of water required for producing spirulina is much less than for any other traditional type of agricultural production.
+With its high productivity and the small amounts of spirulina required per person, the growing areas required are also very small.

 Finally, many climates welcome spirulina production all year long.
 Further, since it is eaten locally, there is no need to conserve it.
 Indeed, fresh spirulina can be eaten directly without any processing or cooking, and thus without any additional use of energy.

-There are varying scales of production, from household level ‘micro-production’ to semi-industrial plants.
-At the level of micro-enterprise plants at small- and medium-scale (producing between 50 and 3,000 grams of dried spirulina a day), all materials and most necessary equipment is normally available locally.
-The prime inputs required are conventional agricultural fertilisers, water and – optionally – electricity.
+There are varying scales of production, from household-level ‘micro-production’ to semi-industrial plants.
+At the level of micro-enterprise plants on a small and medium scale (producing between 50 and 3,000 grams of dried spirulina a day), all materials and most of the equipment needed is normally available locally.
+The main inputs required are conventional agricultural fertilisers, water and – optionally – electricity.
 Another input is soda, or bicarbonate of soda, which are both, in general, easy to source.
-They can also be replaced by ashes of solid woods.
+They can also be replaced by wood ash.